Mixmaster Fluids Near the Big Bang: Numerical Setup

 \section{Numerical Setup}

 We now discuss our numerical scheme for solving the Einstein-Euler equations.
 The spatial computational domain is taken to be $[0,2\pi]$ which is discretised into a uniform grid with $N$ cells $C_{j} = [x_{j-\frac{1}{2}},x_{j+\frac{1}{2}}]$ and periodic boundary conditions.

+\begin{rem} While periodic boundary conditions are standard in numerical simulations of cosmological models, the assumption of periodicity necessarily restricts the choice of initial data \cite{Aurrekoetxea_et_al:2023}.
+Moreover, several recent works have shown that enforcing periodicity can influence the evolution of inhomogeneous cosmological models \cites{Garfinkle_et_al:2023,ColeyLim:2023,Racz_et_al:2021}.
+In particular, recent work by Coley and Lim \cite{ColeyLim:2023}, has demonstrated that periodic initial data suppresses the growth of spatial curvature.
+This suggests that the boundary conditions could play a non-trivial role during the inhomogeneous stage of the evolution which, in turn, may influence the state of the solution when mixmaster dynamics begin\footnote{We emphasise that the boundary conditions should only affect the solution during the initial inhomogeneous stage of the evolution because the mixmaster regime is local (i.e. ODE dominated).}.
+One alternative is to implement an excision-type boundary, such as the `zooming' technique used in \cites{ColeyLim:2023, Lim:2009}, however we have not investigated this in the present article. \end{rem}

 Since we expect discontinuities to form in the fluid, it is necessary to implement some form of shock-capturing scheme.
 Typically, these schemes rely on expressing the equations in a flux-conservative form

 where $U$ are the conserved variables, $F$ is the flux, and $S$ is a source term.
 Unfortunately the Einstein-Euler equations cannot be expressed in this form with respect to our orthonormal frame.
 This is due to the frame component $E_{1}^{1}$ which appears in front of the spatial derivatives.
-For example, the evolution equations \eqref{eqn:Euler_00_Frame_beta}-\eqref{eqn:Euler_03_Frame_beta} for the frame analogues of the standard conserved variables $\tilde{U} = (\tilde{T}^{00},\tilde{T}^{0A})$ can be written schematically as
+For example, the evolution equations \eqref{eqn:Euler_00_ArealGauge}-\eqref{eqn:Euler_03_ArealGauge} for the frame analogues of the standard conserved variables $\tilde{U} = (\tilde{T}^{00},\tilde{T}^{0A})$ can be written schematically as

 In particular, the flux term $E_{1}^{1}\del_{x}F$ cannot be written as a total divergence.
 Our initial approach was to split this term into a total divergence and the spatial derivative of the frame as follows